 Best Way to Carry Baby at Airport

 You are going to want to be hands-free at the airport.
 Even if you pack light, you still have luggage and bags and need to hand things to the agents and go through security and carry your necessary cup of coffee while you head to your gate.
 You will either want to bring a stroller or wear the baby.
+If you feel as though you may need a brand new stroller for the adventure, then you could have a look at some travel system prams that you can easily take around the airport.
 We have done both with Cora and they both work well.

 Wear the baby – this is my preference for getting through the airports and for traveling with Cora in general.
 A wrap or sling is easy to pack and is comfortable to wear on the plane.
 I keep it on even if Cora is not in it on the plane because it is convenient to wrap her up in there quickly, if I need to.
 I like using my WildBird sling because it doesn’t take up a lot of room and is very comfy.
 Plus Cora loves it and it helps keep her calm during all the hustle at the airport.

 Bring a stroller – typically for trips longer than a weekend we bring a stroller and then check it at the desk with our checked bags.
 We also check Cora’s car seat here as well if she is sitting on our laps for the plane ride.
 This is very easy because both strollers and car seats can be checked either at the desk or the gate for free.
 I like checking them at the desk because I prefer not to have so much “stuff” to deal with in the airport and on the plane.

 If you want to use your stroller in the airport or want to bring a caddy for your car seat that you’re bringing on the plane, I recommend getting one of those gate check bags.
 We bought this one and loved it.
 It is big enough for any stroller and has backpack straps to make it easier on you and the baggage handlers (aka they are more likely to be gentle with your stroller).